 The supposed benefits of using back belts are:

-- Increase abdominal pressure, which may counter the forces on the spine
+- Increase abdominal pressure, which may counter the forces on the spine, helping with stability of the upper body.

 - Support the spine by stiffening, which may decrease forces on the spine